WrestleMania IX: Reception

 The event was attended by 16,891 fans, who paid a total of $1,100,000 in admission fees.
 This represents less than one-third of the number of fans at WrestleMania VIII, which had an attendance of 62,167.
 The pay-per-view drew a 2.3 buyrate, which was lower than the previous year's 2.8 buyrate.
 It was higher, however, than the buyrates for any of the following four WrestleManias.

 WrestleMania IX received overwhelmingly negative reviews.
 The event has received criticism for what some reviewers have perceived as a poorly booked event.
 Writing for SLAM!
 Wrestling, John Powell states that, aside from the Intercontinental and Tag Team Championship matches and the scantily-clad women that accompanied Lex Luger to the ring, the rest of the broadcast was poor.
 He is also critical of some of the outfits worn for the event, notably Jim Ross's toga and Giant Gonzalez's spray-painted suit.
 Reviewing the event for Online Onslaught, Adam Gutschmidt claims that several of the matches flowed poorly and had ill-conceived conclusions.
 He also claims that the match between Giant Gonzalez and The Undertaker was a "dud" and that Hulk Hogan's ego made the conclusion the "worst WrestleMania ending ever".
 RD Reynolds, owner of the website WrestleCrap, has inducted the event into the site's list of "the very worst in pro wrestling".
 He cites Giant Gonzalez, Papa Shango, Luger's "narcissist" gimmick, and Jim Ross wearing a toga as his reasons for including the event in the list.
+Many publications list WrestleMania IX as amongst the worst WrestleManias of all time, with several ranking it as the worst.

 WWE places two events from WrestleMania IX in its top 50 WrestleMania moments: Bobby Heenan's entrance on the camel, which the company calls "one of the most hilarious moments in WWE history", and Hulk Hogan's title victory.
 Matt Anoa'i, who wrestled for WWE as Rosey, and was the brother of Roman Reigns, cousin of Yokozuna, Samu and Fatu, has identified The Headshrinkers performing a double splash on Scott Steiner at this event as his favorite moment at WrestleMania.

 WrestleMania IX was released on VHS by Coliseum Video.
 It was then released as part of the WWF's WrestleMania: The Collection (1985–1997) box set in 1997.
 The video was re-released six years later in March 1999.
 That month, it was also released as part of the WWF's WrestleMania: The Legacy box set.
 It was also released on DVD for WWE's History of WrestleMania I-IX box set on September 14, 2004.

 In the United Kingdom, the event was released on VHS on July 5, 1993.
 Packaged together with WrestleMania X, it was released on DVD for the WWE Tagged Classics series on May 8, 2006.